Tearwork/Life-expectancy-and-GDP/README.md

-# Life expectancy and GDP - WHO
+# Life expectancy and GDP: a relationship

 Hi everyone!